Some images enlarge when clicked depending on the resolution

 The Alms House on 7th Street road, now Southland Terrace Shopping Center..

 In 1872 the city of Louisville purchased a 225-acre for the purpose of building a new almshouse for the poor. in 1874 the Home for the Aged and Infirm was opened.
-The building had 142 rooms (room enough to house almost 300 wards of the city) and was surrounded by a large farm that was worked by prisoners at the city workhouse.
+The building had 142 rooms (room enough to house almost 300 wards of the city) and was surrounded by a large farm that was worked by prisoners from the city workhouse.

 The property encompassed the land from 7th street to Manslick Rd with a section extending to Gagle Ave.
 The home was closed in 1953 and the building raised.
 The city sold the property in 1955 which included the land for the Southland Terrace Shopping Center.